 I have written another article that addresses aspects such as date of start of validity, the type of jobs that a welder needs to engage on for extending his validity, number of times that validity can be extended for, possible criteria for revoking a welder’s validity, and so on.

 Sometimes we completely overlook groove dimensions of the coupon being designed for a welder qualification.
 The edge preparation details are a non essential variable for Welding Procedure Qualification.
-Hence they are generally overlooked.
+Hence they are generally not paid much attention.

 Section IX recommends certain groove dimensions for a welder qualification coupon in QW 469.1 (for welds with backing), and QW 469.2 (for welds without backing).
 Alternatively, the groove dimensions can be same as those of any WPS qualified by the organization.

 Qualification Through Production Assembly Mock-Ups